sigmdel/lazmacropad/README.md

 No additional libraries are required in Windows.

-It is not possible to test for a lost serial connection in Windows so no indication of such an occurence will be made in the log when running under Windows.
+Note: The Windows version of the `Serial` unit does have a serial connection status variable.
+Consequently, there will be a log message about a lost connection when running in Windows.

 ## 4. Macros